 There should always be a strong presumption to respect confidentiality and avoid breaking confidences when at all possible.
 The duty of confidentiality is based on four major arguments:

 - The principle of respect for autonomy or respect for persons

 - One could ask whether good people should really even have aspects of their lives which they would not want other people to know about.
-Two points are worth noting.
-We all fall short of our ethical ideals, and we make mistakes which we prefer others not know about.
+Two points are worth noting: we all fall short of our ethical ideals, and we make mistakes that we prefer others not know about.

 - Some persons are courageous enough to be honest about these things, but most of us aren’t.
 What is important here, however, is that respecting others requires that we let them decide whether to reveal these things and to whom they feel they need to reveal these things.

 - Implicit promise

 - Confidentiality in the therapeutic relationship is assumed.
 Therefore, an implied promise exists between the patient and her physician.
 Absent a prior warning by the physician to the contrary, to break confidentiality is to break a promise made to the patient.